PencilCode/reference/documents/turtle/forever.html.md

   ...</span>
 </pre>

-If the loops per second arguement is used, a comma is required after it before the `->`.
+If the "loops per second" arguement is used, a comma is required after it before the `->`.

-Unlike [`tick`](tick.html), multiple forever loops can be running simultaniously.
+Unlike [`tick`](tick.html), multiple `forever` loops can be running simultaniously.

 <pre class="examp">
 forever ->
   if pressed 'w'
-    fd 5
+    fd 2
 forever ->
   if pressed 'a'
-    lt 5
+    lt 2
 forever ->
   if pressed 'd'
-    rt 5
+    rt 2
 forever ->
   if pressed 's'
-    bk 5
+    bk 2
 </pre>

 <script type="demo" caption="Parallel Forever Loops">
 demo ->
   forever ->
     if pressed 'w'
-      fd 5
+      fd 2
   forever ->
     if pressed 'a'
-      lt 5
+      lt 2
   forever ->
     if pressed 'd'
-      rt 5
+      rt 2
   forever ->
     if pressed 's'
-      bk 5
+      bk 2
 </script>

 <pre class="examp">
 forever ->
   if pressed 'w'
-    fd 5
+    fd 2
   if pressed 'a'
-    lt 5
+    lt 2
   if pressed 'd'
-    rt 5
+    rt 2
   if pressed 's'
-    bk 5
+    bk 2
 </pre>

 <script type="demo" caption="Single Forever Loop">
 demo ->
   forever ->
     if pressed 'w'
-      fd 5
+      fd 2
     if pressed 'a'
-      lt 5
+      lt 2
     if pressed 'd'
-      rt 5
+      rt 2
     if pressed 's'
-      bk 5
+      bk 2
 </script>

 ### IDs

 Every `forever` loop has its own unique ID that is created when it is first called.
-This can be used in the [stop](stop.html) command to only stop a specific loop.
+This can be used in the [`stop()`](stop.html) command to stop only a specific loop.

 The ID can be found using the following method.

 <pre class="examp">
 forever ->
   if pressed 'w'
-    fd 5
+    fd 2
 forever ->
   if pressed 'a'
-    lt 5
+    lt 2
 forever ->
   if pressed 'd'
-    rt 5
+    rt 2
 id = forever ->
   if pressed 's'
-    bk 5
+    bk 2
 button 'Stop Backwards Loop', -> stop(id)
 </pre>